MichaelPogue/Northwest-Missouri-State-University/module02/README.md

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+SQLite is not meant for operations such as these, as it is lightweight.
+This is the cause of crashing.
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock